First pro-government rally in Belarus dwarfed by largest opposition rally in country's history

 Nexta organising force behind the demos

-The people assembled in vast numbers at Strela, where there is an obelisk to commemorate Minsk’s “Hero” status thanks to its resistance to the Nazi advance in WWII.
+The people assembled in vast numbers at Stela, where there is an obelisk to commemorate Minsk’s “Hero” status thanks to its resistance to the Nazi advance in WWII.
 It has been the venue for many of the protests in recent days.

 They were called out and coordinated by the Nexta Telegram channel that has been instrumental in organising the protests, in what has been an otherwise entirely bottom-up rebellion against Lukashenko’s regime.